Tailor-Made IoT Solutions from jambit

 The common basis is communication via the Internet, whereby individual small devices do not necessarily communicate at this level.
 For certain devices, it can make sense to use only very short-range radio technologies to build a bridge to the next gateway.
 With more computing power, data might be preprocess at this stage.
 This so-called EdgeComputing makes it possible to aggregate the possibly enormous amounts of data or even to analyze them directly.

 The Internet of Things aims to make everyday life more comfortable, to make production processes more efficient and effective and thus to save resources and the environment.
 Especially for the industrial sector, a sometimes necessary transformation can be supported and initiated.

 As an innovative software service provider, we at jambit have been dealing with the exciting possibilities of the Internet of Things for many years.
 Due to our expertise in various areas of software development, we are able to map all possible scenarios with interfaces to areas such as Artificial Intelligence or Big Data.
 And this is our great strength: jambit offers you everything from one source and completely customized to your ideas and requirements.

 In the area of Internet of Things solutions, we can competently advise and support you in the development of Industrial IoT as well as in the conception of Smart Home products.
+In this context, IoT concepts for the workplace like the smart desk are becoming more and more relevant.
 Over the last 20 years, we have gained a lot of valuable experience in various industries from our projects with world-renowned customers.
 You can benefit from our experience and services for your customized IoT project:

 Industrial IoT / Industry 4.0